morfredus/ESP32-Diagnostic/docs/FAQ.md

-# ESP32 Diagnostic Suite – FAQ (v3.29.0)
+# ESP32 Diagnostic Suite – FAQ (v3.30.0)

-> NEW in v3.29.0: Dynamic TFT controller selection (ILI9341 or ST7789) and resolution configuration in `config.h`.
-See README and CONFIG.md.
+> NEW in v3.30.0: Full GPIO mapping/code/documentation synchronization.
+See README, CONFIG.md and RELEASE_NOTES_3.30.0.md.

-> WARNING: v3.28.5 fixes ESP32 Classic pin mapping duplicates and retains ESP32-S3 GPIO remapping.
-Ensure your wiring and target match the documented pins.
-Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) and [docs/PIN_MAPPING_FR.md](docs/PIN_MAPPING_FR.md) before flashing.
+> WARNING: This document reflects firmware v3.30.0 with EXACT pin mappings from `include/board_config.h`.
+All GPIO assignments have been verified and synchronized with the codebase.
+Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) before flashing.

 ## General
 **Q: Which boards are officially supported?**